joaodrmacas/depchain/depchain/README.md

 This will start 4 server nodes and 1 client, allowing you to observe the consensus protocol in action.

-**Note**: Due to the limited timeframe, it wasn't possible to debug all the code before the delivery date.
-Some components may not function as expected.
+**Note**: We weren't able to finish debugging the consensus protocol in time for the submission deadline.
+However, all the code is implemented and available in the repository and can be run using the provided instructions.